-We are particularly grateful for the enthusiastic support of and collaboration with our local partners at HTW Berlin: Prof. Dr. Stefanie Molthagen-Schnöring, Prof. Dr. Peter Zaumseil, Prof. Holger Lütters, Stefan Frenzel and their team.
+We are particularly grateful for the enthusiastic support of and collaboration with our partners at HTW Berlin: Prof. Holger Lütters and his team.
 We would also like to thank our sponsors and media partners.
 And, of course, a big THANKS to you, the conference participants, presenters, and speakers at this event!